Adam Driver: 2009–2014: Early work

-2015–present: Worldwide recognition
+2015–2019: Worldwide recognition

 In early 2014, Driver was cast as villain Kylo Ren in Star Wars: The Force Awakens (2015).
 It was released on December 18, 2015, to commercial and critical success.
 He reprised the role in The Last Jedi (2017) and The Rise of Skywalker (2019).
-His performance was positively received, with his character lauded as the best in the series: David Edelstein of Vulture wrote, "the core of The Last Jedi — of this whole trilogy, it seems — is Driver's Kylo Ren, who ranks with cinema's most fascinating human monsters."
+His performance was positively received; David Edelstein of Vulture wrote, "the core of The Last Jedi — of this whole trilogy, it seems — is Driver's Kylo Ren, who ranks with cinema's most fascinating human monsters."
 Peter Bradshaw of The Guardian highlighted Driver's performance in his review of The Force Awakens, calling him "gorgeously cruel, spiteful and capricious... very suited to Kylo Ren's fastidious and amused contempt for his enemies' weakness and compassion."
+After the trilogies' conclusion, Driver sought to continue portraying the character in a spin off film titled The Hunt For Ben Solo, with a screenplay by Steven Soderbergh but Disney Studios rejected the script.

-In 2016, Driver played a supporting role in Jeff Nichols' sci-fi thriller Midnight Special, which was released on March 18, 2016.
-He also co-starred in Martin Scorsese's historical drama Silence (2016) as Father Francisco Garupe, a 17th-century Portuguese Jesuit priest, alongside Andrew Garfield and Liam Neeson.
+Driver had a supporting role in Jeff Nichols' science fiction film Midnight Special, which was released on March 18, 2016.
+He played a 17th-century Portuguese Jesuit priest in Martin Scorsese's historical film Silence (2016).
 While filming, Driver lost almost 50 pounds.
 In Jim Jarmusch's drama film Paterson, Driver played the eponymous bus driver and poetry writer.
-The film premiered at the 69th Cannes Film Festival and was released on December 28, 2016.
+It premiered at the 69th Cannes Film Festival and was released on December 28, 2016.
 Driver's performance was acclaimed and he received multiple nominations for Best Actor from critics' associations, winning several, including the Los Angeles Film Critics Association Award for Best Actor.
 Peter Travers of Rolling Stone wrote "Driver's indelibly moving portrayal is so lived-in and lyrical you hardly recognize it as acting."
 Paterson was included in many critics' top ten lists of best films of 2016.